long-m-r/MyDiPy/html/_sources/index.rst.txt

     >>> print(ex.test('test'))
     B=test

-Furthermore, there is a basic casting system built into MyPyR (this is in the early stages):
+Furthermore, there is a basic casting system built into MyDiPy (this is in the early stages):

 .. code-block:: python
     :linenos:

-    >>> from mypyr import OverloadObject, cast, to, inherit
+    >>> from mydipy import OverloadObject, cast, to, inherit
     >>>
     >>> class Currency(OverloadObject):
     ...     """Generic parent Currency Class"""